-- Limit the number of individuals who can access common areas, such as restrooms and break rooms, concurrently to a minimum
+- Limit the number of individuals who can concurrently access common areas, such as restrooms and break rooms.

-- Provide sanitization materials, such as hand sanitizer and sanitizing wipes, to workers and visitors, whenever possible; and
+- Provide sanitization materials, such as hand sanitizer and sanitizing wipes, to workers and visitors, whenever possible.

 - Implement frequent sanitization of high-touch areas like restrooms and break rooms.